javolo/octet/octet/src/examples/AssignmentOne/README.md

  7. Sounds
  8. Problems found
  9. Possible improvements
- 10. Greetings (thanks to Raul (basics of games, matrix understanding, read from CSV and Andy (never ending screen, jump space when touching the bottom border))
+ 10. Greetings

 # 1. BACKGROUND

 The first step in the game was to remove all the elements in the invaders games such as ship, invaders and borders.
 Once that was done the next stage was to set the background image, the position and the size.
-Before adjusting the background I wanted to modify size provided for default to be wider and less high that the invaders screen.
-To get this effect I had to go to the default configuration in "windows_specific.h" class and modify the following line:
+Before adjusting the background I wanted to modify hte size of the default window to be wider and less high that the invaders one.
+I had to go to the default configuration in "windows_specific.h" class and modify the following line:

  window_handle = CreateWindowW(L"MyClass", L"octet",
         WS_OVERLAPPEDWINDOW, CW_USEDEFAULT, CW_USEDEFAULT, **"900, 600",**